SweliaMonteiro/ScratchCard/README.md

 # ScratchCard Service for Shopping Application

 ## Problem Statement
 You are required to build ScratchCard module for a Shopping application.
-The existing application have following tables -
+The application have following tables:
 1. Users (ID, UserID, Firstname, Lastname, IsActive, Password)
 2. Items(ID, Name, Rate, IsActive)
 3. ScratchCards (ScratchCardGUID, Discount, ScratchCardExpiryDate, IsActive)